MemoonaTahira/CrowdFix/README.md

 Please see this folder for [**demo code**](demo_code).
 -->

-## Evaluation of a Deep Learning Model for Predict Visual Saliency on CrowdFix:
+## To evaluate a visual saliency prediction model on CrowdFix:

-Please have a look at this repo [here](https://github.com/MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance), which has codes to easily add any Visual Saliency dataset (image/video), including CrowdFix, and use a test set to evaluate any given model's performance for predicting visual saliency.
+Please have a look at this repo [here](https://github.com/MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance), which has codes to easily add any visual saliency dataset (image/video), including CrowdFix, to evaluate any given deep learning model's performance for predicting visual saliency.

-Some saliency prediction results on DeepVS, ACL and SAM against a baseline of gaussianed fixation maps:
+Some saliency prediction results for CrowdFix on DeepVS, ACL and SAM against a baseline of gaussianed fixation maps:
 <img src = "figs/saliency_model_results.png" width=50% height=50%>

 Some of the other most popular Deep Learning video saliency prediction models can be found in this leaderboard [here](https://mmcheng.net/videosal/).